How to get a good night’s sleep when it’s hot

 Updated on

-While us Brits are of course thrilled that the sun is shining, we are a tad unequipped to cope with hot summer temperatures - especially when it comes to bedtime.
+While us Brits are of course thrilled that the sun is shining, we are a tad unequipped to cope with hot summer temperatures - especially when it comes to bedtime and sleeping.

-Getting a good night's sleep in a heatwave is, quite simply, a gruelling task, the result of which is a nation of sweaty and stressed starfishing sleepers.
+Getting a good night's sleep in a heatwave can be gruelling, the result of which is a nation of sweaty and stressed starfishing sleepers.

 Good luck!